bmad-sim/SpaceCharge.jl/DesignDocument.md

 ### 3.2 Field Solve (solve!)
 - **Purpose:** Compute the electric and magnetic fields on the grid from the deposited charge density, using FFT-based convolution with integrated Green's functions (IGF).
 - **Implementation:**
-  - The main solver is dispatched via `solve!(mesh, ::BoundaryCondition; kwargs...)`.
+  - The main solver is `solve!(mesh; kwargs...)`.
-  - **Free Space Solver:**
   - Pads the charge density array to double size for convolution.
   - Computes the integrated Green's function (potential and field components) using a kernel (`osc_get_cgrn_freespace!`).
   - Both charge and Green's function arrays are FFT'd (using `AbstractFFTs.jl` for CPU/GPU abstraction).
   - The convolution is performed in Fourier space (element-wise multiplication), then inverse FFT'd.
   - The result is extracted from the padded array and stored in `mesh.efield` and `mesh.phi`.
   - The B-field is computed from the E-field using relativistic formulas.
   - If `at_cathode=true`, an image charge is created by flipping and negating the charge density, and the solver is run again with an offset; the fields are superposed with correct sign handling.
-  - **Rectangular Pipe Solver:**
-    - Uses a series-sum Green's function (`rfun`) for the pipe geometry.
-    - Four Green's function arrays are generated for the convolution-correlation logic.
-    - FFTs and inverse FFTs are used for efficient convolution/correlation.
-    - The electric field is computed from the potential using finite differences; the B-field is derived similarly to the free-space case.
-  - **Extensibility:** New solvers can be added by subtyping `BoundaryCondition` and implementing `solve!` for the new type.

 ### 3.3 Field Interpolation (interpolate_field)
 - **Purpose:** Interpolate the computed electric and magnetic fields from the grid to arbitrary particle positions.